Lake Weslemkoon Conservation Association

 Community Connections Portion:

-- Cockeyed Loon Ceremony
+- Cockeyed Loon ceremony

 Downloadable files

-Here are the 2022 Financial Statements, Board of Directors Election Notice, and the Summer 2023 Water Quality Report.
+Here are the 2023 Financial Statements, Board of Directors Election Notice, and the Summer 2023 Water Quality Report.

 Water Quality Report Summer2023 (pdf)Download

-Directors reports - AUGUST 2023
+Directors reports - AUGUST 2024

 Treasurer - Diane Morden